omtoi101/High-Octane-Sendit-Spammer/README.md

 If I get enough requests for me to add other sticker modes I will but feel free to fork and improve it anyway you want including adding options for other stickers if you want. :)

 ## Disclaimer:
-This program must only be used for educational purpose **only** any malitious use is not condoned by me and I take no responsibility for illegal / unethical use cases.
+This program must only be used for educational purpose **only** any malicious use is not condoned by me and I take no responsibility for illegal / unethical use cases.

 ## Errors:
 If you have any errors feel free to open a Issue or contact me on discord `omtoi 101#6969`.

 ### Also:
-Recomended to use threading as it makes it so much faster and so much more efficient.
+Recommended to use threading as it makes it so much faster and so much more efficient.

-Threading 1000 and above seems to completely brake sendit while spamming ;)
+Threading 1000 and above seems to completely break sendit while spamming ;)